Love Soup: Situation

 Alice Chenery (Tamsin Greig) and Gil Raymond (Michael Landes) are perfect for each other.
 They like the same things, respect the same things, and share the same beliefs.
 The only problem is that they are completely unaware of each other's existence.

-Alice is a modern woman with old-fashioned values, who lives in Brighton, and commutes to London, where she is the manager of a perfume company concession in a department store.
+Alice is a modern woman with old-fashioned values, who lives in Brighton, and commutes to London, where she is the regional manager of a perfume company concession in a department store.
 She is trying to sell her flat and move, without success.
 Her love life is no success either.
 She can never find the perfect man.
 What is worse, her colleagues, Cleo Martin (Sheridan Smith) and Milly Russel (Montserrat Lombard), always seem to have more success with men, though their relationships never really last more than a week.
 Cleo and Milly try to pair her up with several men, but to no avail.
 She does have some family members (at least one cousin), but her parents, Arthur and Grace, are both dead.

 Gil is an American comedy writer, who has moved to England to start a new project with TV producer Lloyd Drewitt (Owen Brenman).
 It is a series of six romantic comedies called Love Soup and he has been asked to write one of them.
 Things started badly for Gil when he arrived at his house (15 Carpenters Lane, Larch End), and discovered his girlfriend was seeing another man as soon as they arrived in the country.
 His next door neighbours are Bob and Irene Andrews (Brian Protheroe and Trudie Styler), who split up after Gil accidentally exposes Bob's affair with a prostitute.
 Afterwards, Gil becomes increasingly worried about Irene's intentions towards him.